gtm-eye/gtm-eye/README.md

 # Extension Installation Guide (Chrome/Chromium)

+If you want to benefit from the packaged extension (otherwise see the developper's version below):

 1. **Download the extension**

-   - download the GTM-EyE.zip archive from this repository (if you prefer compiling it, folow the `Developper Installation Guide` below)
+   - download the GTM-EyE.zip archive from this repository
    - decompress the release.zip
    - the `GTM-EyE` folder will be created